Jeffro80/Random_Student_Genrator/README.md

 # Functions

+## Generate Random Students

+Creates a list of randomly selected students from a provided list.
+User determines the number of students to be selected.

+### Required Files

+- Students File

 # Files used

+## Students File

+### File Name

+students.csv

+### Contents

+List of students (Student ID and Name) to be selected from.

+### Structure

+CSV file with Student ID and Name (First + ' ' + Last) for each student in the sample pool.

+### Source

+User provided.

 # Dependencies

 The following third-party libraries are imported and therefore are required for the app to run:

+- admintools from custtools
+- filetools from custtools

 # Development